 “First of all, look at any loyalty points, and see what is possible.
 Business-class prices are much lower than usual, more reflective of the low season than the high, so you can really maximize your points.
 Second, find a very comfortable mask, pack some alcohol wipes and hand sanitizer.
 That said, in my recent experience, the plane was meticulously clean, which gave me confidence.
 Lastly, expect a truncated in-flight experience with much less ‘muss and fuss’ as the airlines work to create a low-contact experience.
 Everyone in travel is ready and waiting for you, so I cannot encourage you enough to take advantage of this time in travel, particularly with a safari in Tanzania.”

 Whether you are considering a last-minute trip to Tanzania, or to any other destination in the world, Zicasso is here to help.
 With over 450 travel specialists around the globe, we can connect you with the right person to help you make your trip happen.
-Learn more about Zicasso Air, or fill out a Trip Request to learn more.
+Fill out a Trip Request to learn more.
 You can also call our Traveler Care specialists at 1-888-265-9707.